PARKIN & GERRISH'S ADVICE

 Usually the most simple solution for most jewellery is warm, soapy water in a bowl (washing up liquid), a soft tooth brush and a kitchen towel as well as a microfibre cloth.
 If you have a really dirty piece of jewellery (hard dirt in difficult places) you can leave the item in the bowl of soapy water for a good hour.
 This should loosen or at least soften the dirt.
 Then, with your soft tooth brush (or use an old toothbrush you no longer use), brush away any dirt.
 Using another bowl of water (not soapy), rinse the jewellery.
 (Never clean/rinse under a running tap over the sink- I fear for jewellery going down that plug hole!!).
 Pat dry with a kitchen towel and give it a good polish with a mircofibre cloth if you have one.
 Repeat the process if it still does not look clean.

-The company was founded in 1895.
-They still manufacture in Britain.
-Not only that, they are by appointment to the HM The Queen - that means they have the Royal seal of approval!
+Founded in 189, they still manufacture in Britain.
+Not only that, they are by appointment to the HM The Queen, which means they have the Royal seal of approval!

 My personal favourite little pot is Jewel Sparkle, which is especially designed for cleaning all your gold earrings, rings, necklaces and bracelets etc. It gently dissolves surface grime on the stones and the metal mounts, which will make the gemstones shine much more brightly!